Complete Golf Store Business Logo

 Just like bending the shoulder, looking down such that your neck and head are bent towards your chest is another common mistake that should be avoided.
 You might be keenly focusing on the shot and the ball that you might miss the rotation part.

 To prevent this, you should keep your spine erect.
 Keep your chin high and away from your chest for a better posture.
-If you need to play like a pro and swing like a pro, make sure that your head is held straight and not bent along the direction of your ball.
+If you want to play like a pro and swing like a pro, make sure that your head is held straight and not bent along the direction of your ball.

 Mistake #6: Picking The Wrong Club Type